MS-13: Long Island, New York cases, 2010s

 On August 20, 2018, Josue Portillo, a 17-year old member of MS-13 from Long Island, pleaded guilty to racketeering charges.
 Portillo participated in the murder of four young Latino men assumed to be in a rival gang.
 Portillo, along with several other of his fellow gang members, lured the four young men into the woods behind a soccer field in Central Islip on April 11, 2017, then proceeded to kill the victims using machetes, knives, and wooden clubs.
 Although he was 15 years and 11 months old at the time of the murders, he was prosecuted as an adult and faces life in prison.
+Portillo's accomplice, Leniz "La Diablita" Escobar, was found guilty and faces life in prison.

 On January 9, 2019, three high school students who came to the United States illegally as youths were arrested and charged with the stabbing of another teen after school in Central Islip, New York; they were also charged with being members of MS-13.
 On January 29, they were arraigned.

 On February 2, 2019, an MS-13 member fatally shot a member of the rival 18th Street Gang on the New York City Subway's 90th Street–Elmhurst Avenue station in Queens.
 On the same day graffiti with the gang's name was scrawled on the wall outside the district office of local city council member Francisco Moya.
 President Trump mentioned the incident in his 2019 State of the Union Address.
 Immigration Customs and Enforcement confirmed that the suspected murderer was an undocumented immigrant.

 Suffolk County District Attorney Timothy D. Sini announced on December 20, 2019, that nine leaders and 45 members of MS-13, plus 19 drug dealers, have been arrested after a 23-month investigation.
 Twenty-three others were arrested elsewhere in New York State, and 134 in El Salvador.